Q: Looking to benchmark metrics for world-class quality training. Any suggestions for a good source?

-From there, content generation, confirmation and sequencing occurs.
+From there, content generation, confirmation, and sequencing occur.
 A design plan is generally the main deliverable.
-Once this plan is approved, changes become less flexible and more costly due to impacts to the timeline for development of the training materials.
-In the development phase, review is less strategic and tends to be more tactical and logistics oriented.
+Once this plan is approved, changes become less flexible and more costly due to impacts on the timeline for the development of the training materials.
+In the development phase, the review is less strategic and tends to be more tactical and logistics oriented.

-The main benefit of rapid design collaboration is that approvals for design plan and review and approval of developed content can be expedited as required approvers were involved from the onset.
-Issues, concerns and anticipated risks surfaced earlier and were mitigated during the business goals and alignment portion of the rapid design process.
-Using this approach, while appearing to be time consuming upfront, expedites development and delivery phases later on.
+The main benefit of rapid design collaboration is that approvals for the design plan and review and approval of developed content can be expedited as required approvers were involved from the onset.
+Issues, concerns, and anticipated risks surfaced earlier and were mitigated during the business goals and alignment portion of the rapid design process.
+Using this approach, while appearing to be time-consuming upfront, expedites development and delivery phases later on.
 Hence, improving the overall training program execution timeline.